-SECTION 7: AMENDMENTS
+SECTION 8: AMENDMENTS

 This Bylaw may be amended by vote of the Town at any Annual or Special Town Meeting.
 The Board shall make a report and recommendation to the Town prior to the taking of any action by the Town on any proposed amendment.
-Failure of the Board to report shall not prevent the Town from taking action on the proposal of this Bylaw, or application thereof.
+Failure of the Board to report shall not prevent the Town from amending this Bylaw, or to the application thereof.

-SECTION 8: POLICIES AND PROCEDURES
+SECTION 9: POLICIES AND PROCEDURES

-The Personnel Board shall establish, adopt, and maintain such policies, procedures, rules, and regulations as it deems necessary for the implementation and administration of this Bylaw.
+The Board shall establish, adopt, and maintain such policies, procedures, rules, and regulations as it deems necessary for the implementation and administration of this Bylaw, or may delegate such responsibility to the Town Administrator.

-SECTION 9: SICK LEAVE
+SECTION 10: SICK LEAVE